 Sales roles where hunters are likely to excel:

 - Business development representative/manager

 Sales roles where farmers are likely to excel:

 - Customer service representative

 Obviously, specialized roles are easier to accommodate in larger organizations, but even on smaller teams, you can delegate responsibilities accordingly.
 The same people can have multiple roles, but they should play to what they’re best at.

 When attempting to determine the large-scale differences between hunters and farmers, eventually we ask ourselves, “Who is better—a hunter or a farmer?”
 The answer is ultimately irrelevant, because for a company to truly succeed in sales, it will need both types of people on its sales team.

 Create a rock star sales team by knowing your sales representatives’ strengths and weaknesses.
 Create a balance where both hunters and farmers are represented in proportion to how important new business or recurring revenue is in regards to selling your products and services.

 Know that having hunters but no farmers will help you with rapid customer acquisition, but you’ll have trouble keeping up with your existing customer base.
 Likewise, having farmers but no hunters will help you achieve a loyal customer base, but you will have a hard time expanding the company to new customers and opportunities.

-In tomorrow’s Advisor, we’ll continue the discussion of hunters and farmers to determine how a sales team can take advantage of both sales specialties, and we’ll talk about the additional benefits that result in role specialization.
+In part 2 of this article, we’ll continue the discussion of hunters and farmers to determine how a sales team can take advantage of both sales specialties, and we’ll talk about the additional benefits that result in role specialization.